 ¡Nuestro show más grande!
 Gracias por celebrar con nosotros nuestro décimo aniversario - sábado 13 de julio.

 Ayazamana was founded in 1992 by Jose Rivera.
-Mr. Rivera was born in Quito, Ecuador and began to dance at the age of fifteen with Virginia Rosero, a well known Ecuadorian choreographer and dancer.
-Being a part of Ms. Rosero’s folkloric dance group allowed him to learn the fundamentals of Ecuadorian traditional dance and to perform on various stages throughout Ecuador and abroad.
+Mr. Rivera was born in Quito, Ecuador and began to dance at the age of fifteen with Virginia Rosero, a well-recognized Ecuadorian choreographer and dancer.
+Being a part of Ms. Rosero’s folkloric dance group allowed him to learn the fundamentals of Ecuadorian traditional dance and to perform on various national and international stages.

 Like many other hard working Ecuadorian immigrants seeking better opportunities, Mr. Rivera arrived in the United States in 1990 and settled in the City of New York.
 His love for Ecuadorian folk dance motivated him to seek and participate in several dance groups.
 In 1992, with the help of several close friends, he formed his own group with the name of Ayazamana.

 In May of 2008 he teamed up with Justo Santos and Esau Chauca to revamp the group’s mission and structure, as well as to create a children’s dance group.
 They formally incorporated the group as a not-for-profit organization in April of 2009.
 On July 10, 2010 the group produced their first theater performance entitled “Ayazamana: Traditional Music and Dances from Ecuador” at the Frank Sinatra School of the Arts in Astoria, Queens.
 On July 24, 2010, Ayazamana won first place in the first International Folkloric Dance Festival organized in Newark, New Jersey.